 Anxiety and Test-Taking Afterward

-• Reflect, Don’t Dwell: Avoid replaying the test excessively once the test is over.
+• Reflect, Don’t Dwell: Once the test is over, avoid replaying it excessively.
 Instead, reflect on what went well and areas for improvement, then move on.

 • Learn: No matter how the exam goes, learn from the experience to improve the next.
 Which techniques worked and which didn’t?
 Do you need to increase the degree to which you address this by coming in for therapy, for example?